MicrosoftDocs/patterns-practices/patterns-practices/guide/17-getting-started-using-the-prism-library-5.0-for-wpf-hands-on-lab.md

     }
 ```

+4. > [!NOTE]
-4. **Note:** In this example, the modules are directly referenced by the shell.
+> In this example, the modules are directly referenced by the shell.
 That is why this example is able to use **typeof(Module)** to add modules to the catalog.
 But keep in mind that modules whose type is not already available can also be added to the catalog.<br />The **WhenAvailable** initialization mode is the default value if no initialization mode is specified.

 5. Build and run the solution.
 To verify that the HelloWorldModule module gets initialized, add a breakpoint to the **Initialize** method of the **HelloWorldModule** class.
 The breakpoint should be hit when the application starts.